 The Commission aims for a level playing field in which social economy enterprises can compete effectively and fairly, without regulatory discrimination and taking into account their particular needs.
-To promote a highly competitive social market economy, the Commission has addressed the issue in:
+To promote a highly competitive social market economy, the Commission has addressed the issue in

 The Commission submitted the following proposals to the Council of the European Union:

 In 2003, the Statute for a European Cooperative was adopted.
-The other two proposals of 1992 were withdrawn in 2006 by the Commission due to lack of legislative progress, while the last one on the European Foundation was withdrawn by the Commission due to lack of progress within the Council (December 2014).
+The other 2 proposals of 1992 were withdrawn in 2006 by the Commission due to lack of legislative progress, while the last one on the European Foundation was withdrawn by the Commission due to lack of progress within the Council (December 2014).

 The Commission's Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs launched the European Social Economy Regions Pilot (ESER) in February 2018.
 Its aim is to raise visibility and awareness about the social economy at regional and local level.
 ESER supports regional authorities that organise awareness-raising events.
 There, regional social economy stakeholders (regional/local public authorities, SMEs, social enterprises etc.) are invited and encouraged to build active networks.
 The pilot has attracted 32 EU regions/cities from 14 EU Countries (FR, ES, IT, DE, PL, NL, BE, FI, HU, RO, BG, SI, GR, IE).
 The Commission contributed to the regional events by providing the ESER visual identity and sending an expert to present EU policies and activities in the social economy.